 Individual business and personal property declaration information is confidential.

-Assessed personal property includes, but is not limited to, office furniture, business machines and equipment, aircraft, heavy equipment, generators, and trade tools.
+Assessed persona property includes but is not limited to office furniture, business machine and equipment, aircraft, heavy equipment, generators, and trade tools.
 Business inventory is exempt.

 Property No Longer Exists